Arab Uruguayans: Overview

-Arab Uruguayans originated mainly from what is now Lebanon (of which there may be over 50,000 descendants).
+Arab Uruguayans originated mainly from what is now Lebanon (of which there may be over 80,000 descendants); a notable trend was immigration during Ottoman times; for this reason, Arab Uruguayans are traditionally (and wrongly) denominated "turcos" (Turks).
 There are also individuals from other Arab countries such as Egypt, Syria, Morocco and Palestine.

-Most Uruguayans of Arabic descent are Christians, with some Muslim minorities.
+Most Uruguayans of Arabic descent are Christians (Maronites), with some Muslim minorities.
 There was also a small influx of Arab Jews, who have since lost their Arab cultural identity.

 Arab Uruguayans are among the smallest Arab diaspora groups in the world.
 There are some 500 Arab-speaking people in the border towns of Chuy and Rivera.

 Lately there are two noticeable trends: